 Warning- for some people this will be difficult content to digest.
-Please consider a grounding exercise such as a mindfulness exercise or using temperature to the ground after you have read this article.
+Please consider a grounding exercise such as a mindfulness exercise or using temperature on the ground after you have read this article.

 For this reason, he studied the two branches of the Vagus that were important for understanding the freeze response known to be on the continuum of immobilization response